 Google uses “Palestine” (but label the field location) while Amazon goes for a neutral “Palestinian territories”.

-Relying on the official UN status might be a safer option, but it does not make local users very happy either.
+Relying on the official UN status might be a safer option, but it does not make local users (or your web designer) very happy either.
 Let’s go back the Mapbox example with RaceBase World.

-Mapbox works for the Palestine Marathon and make most (if not all) the runners attending the event happy but let’s assume a (fictitious marathon) is taking place in Simferopol, the largest city on the Crimean peninsula.
-Would most local runners be OK with Ukraine as the country?
+Mapbox works for the Palestine Marathon and make most (if not all) the runners attending the event happy but let’s assume a marathon is taking place in Simferopol, the largest city in the Crimean peninsula.
+Would most locals be OK with Ukraine as the country?
 Runners in Germany and runners in Russia have usually a different option about the status of Crimea.
-And there are many more similar examples without even considering war zones.
+And there are many similar examples without even considering war zones.

 How to fix those issues?

 As a developer, if you have only a local audience it’s relatively easy.
 And you can minimize the controversies.
-If not, you can have some workarounds or hacks for challenging names or simply hide them (pretend that automatic decoding did not work).
+If not, you can have some workarounds or hacks for challenging names or simply hide them (pretend that automatic decoding did not work or just show the city name).
 Racebase World for example now shows Hong Kong for new registrations in the autonomous territory.